Never Too Young Taskforce

 Melina Suarez

-Mother, wife, and young onset Stage IV Colon Cancer survivor hoping to help others by raising awareness of colorectal cancer.
-Stay strong, stay positive, and never give up.
+Mother, wife, and young-onset stage IV colon cancer survivor.
+Hopes to help others by raising awareness of colorectal cancer.

 Carleen Taylor